7 Bad Product Design Examples That Doom Startups—And How to Avoid Them

 As a result of the lean design approach and third-party delivery format, the development team didn’t need to write code to generate visual components and input fields for an interface.
 Instead, developers could focus their attention on the deep learning models and text-to-image natural language processing algorithms that make the software so popular.
 Is Discord’s interface the perfect long-term delivery solution for Midjourney?
 No. Is it a shrewd strategy for releasing an MVP?
 Absolutely.

-- UX research.
-User interviews, empathy mapping, and other UX research techniques are crucial to draw out user perspectives and shine a light on potentially bad user experiences.
+- UX Research: User interviews, empathy mapping, and other UX research techniques are crucial to draw out user perspectives and shine a light on potentially bad user experiences.

-- Polling.
-In the formative product ideation phase, polling an informed online community, such as a group of Reddit or Discord users, can be particularly illuminating, especially when polls are structured sequentially to gather progressively more granular insights.
+- Polling: In the formative product ideation phase, polling an informed online community, such as a group of Reddit or Discord users, can be particularly illuminating, especially when polls are structured sequentially to gather progressively more granular insights.

-- Trialing.
-Testing a minimum viable product with target users can help design teams validate assumptions, grow their user base, and steer a product’s refinement and maturation.
+- Trialing: Testing a minimum viable product with target users can help design teams validate assumptions, grow their user base, and steer a product’s refinement and maturation.

-- Prototyping.
-Later in the development cycle, releasing rough prototypes of a new feature to select customers, which Slack famously does through outreach to its “champion network” of global stakeholders, can help make users feel invested in a product and clarify the capabilities they desire most.
+- Prototyping: Later in the development cycle, releasing rough prototypes of a new feature to select customers, which Slack famously does through outreach to its “champion network” of global stakeholders, can help make users feel invested in a product and clarify the capabilities they desire most.

 In addition to uncovering crucial insights and feedback, early customer involvement can also spur organic marketing buzz—in some cases, attracting media placements and early-stage investment.
-To return to the Field of Dreams aphorism: “If You Build It With Users in the Loop, They Will Come.”
+To return to the Field of Dreams aphorism: “If you build it with users in the loop, they will come.”

-Take a recent client engagement I had for a mortgage-lending company that builds software designed to streamline the loan application process for brokers and prospective homeowners.
+The most successful design teams translate subtle customer cues into product priorities, refining features around what resonates rather than what excites internally.
+Take, for example, a recent client engagement I had for a mortgage-lending company that builds software designed to streamline the loan application process for brokers and prospective homeowners.
 As a broker by trade, the co-founder and product manager understood the inherent frustrations of the loan approval process, a historically slow, bureaucratic exercise requiring extensive paperwork and sign-offs from multiple parties before a deal can close.
 The business had a clear pulse on the market: Its flagship software suite aimed to simplify the process and fill an unmet need for efficiency in the real estate sector.

 Even still, the company’s web and mobile brokerage sites, as originally designed, lacked the simplicity and clarity to live up to the promise of the co-founder’s vision.
 Filters needed better organization to help brokers easily search for and screen applicants by name, loan amount, lender, and due date.
 The site lacked selective color variation that would have directed attention to urgent action items.
 On the whole, the design needed to be pared down with a minimalist approach reflecting brokers’ and consumers’ desire for a simplified mortgage lending experience.
 It’s not enough, in other words, to have a keen perception of market signals; to develop a successful product, you need to translate those signals into a commensurate design system and information architecture.